xhimkum/TestRepo/README.md

 First, you will need to create a new repository on GitHub.
 You can learn how to create a new repository in our Hello World guide.
 Do not initialize the repository with a README, .gitignore or License.
 This empty repository will await your code.

 # create a new directory, and initialize it with git-specific functions
->git init my-repo
+>"git init my-repo"
-to simply initialize the git inside the folder by "git init"
+to simply initialize the git inside the project folder use: "git init"

 # change into the `my-repo` directory
 >cd my-repo